VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-Aid & Attendance (A&A) is a Special Monthly Compensation that provides additional financial assistance to eligible veterans and their surviving spouses who require help with daily living activities due to a service-connected disability or medical condition.
-This benefit is paid in addition to the standard monthly pension and can be used to help with the costs of home care, assisted living, or nursing home care.
+Aid & Attendance (A&A) is a Special Monthly Compensation that provides additional financial assistance to eligible veterans or their surviving spouses who require help with daily living activities due to one or more service-connected disabilities.
+This benefit is paid in addition to the standard monthly compensation benefits and can be used to help with the costs of home care, assisted living, or nursing home care.

-Note: It is an additional amount of money added to VA pension, not a standalone benefit
+Note: It is an additional amount of money added to VA compensation benefits, not a standalone benefit.

 -

-To qualify, the applicant must be already eligible for VA pension and meet at least one of the following criteria:
+To qualify, the applicant must be already eligible for VA compensation benefits and meet at least one of the following criteria:

 Needs assistance with activities of daily living